This is the multi-page printable view of this section. Click here to print.

 Delete the EKS cluster by running the following command:

-eksctl delete cluster --name=$EKS_CLUSTER_NAME
+eksctl delete cluster --name=$CLUSTER_NAME

-2 - Azure
+3 - Azure

-Cloud API Adaptor (CAA) on Azure
+Peer Pods Helm Chart using Cloud API Adaptor (CAA) on Azure

 This documentation will walk you through setting up CAA (a.k.a.
 Peer Pods) on Azure Kubernetes Service (AKS).
 It explains how to deploy: